UCL-RITS/mkdocs-rc-docs/README.md

 ### Best linking practice

-Links to our other pages should be to the `.md` file when possible: this allows Travis-CI to warn about broken links.
+Links to our other pages should be to the `.md` file when possible: this allows the build process to warn about broken links.
 Eg. a link like `[Access services from outside UCL](../howto.md#logging-in-from-outside-the-ucl-firewall)` will be checkable.